Best Brim Financial Credit Cards in Canada for 2026

 - 1% cash back on all purchases

 The Brim World Elite Mastercard is Brim’s premium credit card.
-You'll earn 1% cash back on all spending and get an excellent 12 types of insurance coverage, all for an annual fee of $89.
-You can add a Family Card for $50, which lets you give household members their own Brim credit card while setting spending limits and tracking purchases.
+You'll earn 1% cash back on all spending and get an excellent insurance package, with 12 types of coverage – for a reasonable $89 annual fee.
+You can add supplemental cards, called Family Cards, for $50 each, and allow household members to have their own Brim credit card, but you get to set spending limits for them and track purchases.

 Pros: